metaopt/torchopt/README.md

 # get updates
 updates, opt_state = optimizer.update(grad, opt_state, inplace=False)
 # update network parameters
-params = TorchOpt.apply_updates(params, updates, inplace=False)
+params = torchopt.apply_updates(params, updates, inplace=False)
 ```
 ## TorchOpt as Differentiable Optimizer for Meta-Learning
 Meta-Learning has gained enormous attention in both Supervised Learning and Reinforcement Learning.
 Meta-Learning algorithms often contain a bi-level optimisation process with *inner loop* updating the network parameters and *outer loop* updating meta parameters.
 The figure below illustrates the basic formulation for meta-optimization in Meta-Learning.
 The main feature is that the gradients of *outer loss* will back-propagate through all `inner.step` operations.
 <div align="center">
 <img src=/image/TorchOpt.png width=85% />
 </div>

 Since network parameters become a node of computation graph, a flexible Meta-Learning library should enable users manually control the gradient graph connection which means that users should have access to the network parameters and optimizer states for manually detaching or connecting the computation graph.
 In PyTorch designing, the network parameters or optimizer states are members of network (a.k.a. `nn.Module`) or optimizer (a.k.a. `optim.Optimizer`), this design significantly introducing difficulty for user control network parameters or optimizer states.
 Previous differentiable optimizer Repo [higher](https://github.com/facebookresearch/higher), [learn2learn](https://github.com/learnables/learn2learn) follows the PyTorch designing which leads to inflexible API.

 In contrast to them, TorchOpt realizes differentiable optimizer with functional programing, where Meta-Learning researchers could control the network parameters or optimizer states as normal variables (a.k.a. `torch.Tensor`).
 This functional optimizer design of TorchOpt is beneficial for implementing complex gradient flow Meta-Learning algorithms and allow us to improve computational efficiency by using techniques like operator fusion.